BananaAcid/imapbox/README.md

 days            | Number of days back to get in the IMAP account, this should be set greater and equals to the cronjob frequency.
 If this parameter is not set, imapbox will get all the emails from the IMAP account.
 This can be overwritten with the shell argument `-d` or `--days`. wkhtmltopdf     | The location of the `wkhtmltopdf` binary.
 By default `pdfkit` will attempt to locate this using `which` (on UNIX type systems) or `where` (on Windows).
 This can be overwritten with the shell argument `-w` or `--wkhtmltopdf`. specific_folders| Backup into specific account subfolders.
 By default all accounts will be combined into one account folder.
-This can be overwritten with the shell argument `-f` or `--folders`. test_only       | Only a connection and folder retrival test will be performed, adding the optional "folders" as parameter will also show the found folders.
-This can be overwritten with the shell argument `-t` or `--test`. server          | Starts as a server, triggering with the specified cron string, see https://crontab.guru .
+This can be overwritten with the shell argument `-f` or `--folders`. test_only       | Set to True and only a connection and folder retrival test will be performed, adding the optional `folders` as parameter will also show the found folders.
+This can be overwritten with the shell argument `-t` or `--test`. server          | A specified cron string to start as a server, triggering with the specified cron string, see https://crontab.guru on how to define one.
 This can be overwritten with the shell argument `--server`

 ### Other sections